 The first time I heard Somi's music, I was in the car with my mother.
 She was buzzing with excitement because she'd discovered the artist earlier that day when they played one of her songs on the loudspeaker at Pier 1.
-My mother's music taste can be hit or miss: one day she's bumping some obscure Bootsy Collin's track, the next day she's playing lame elevator music.
+My mother's music taste can be hit or miss: One day she's bumping some obscure Bootsy Collin's track, and the next day she's playing lame elevator music.
 But when she cranked up the volume to Somi's "Kuzunguka," I was stunned.

 Somi's sound transported me to that sweet intersection between the sultry vibes of America jazz and the earthy vibrant sounds of East African music.
 The combination makes perfect sense, given the fact that Somi is a woman who was raised in the United States by parents who hail from Rwanda and Uganda.
 For more than 15 years, Somi has been mining her global black identity for music that speaks to the vast beauty across the African diaspora.
 And right now, her voice is more important than ever, considering that every aspect of her person is under siege in America.

-As woman, she faces a president who boasts about sexual assault.
+As a woman, she faces a president who boasts about sexual assault.
 As a black person, she faces a legacy of state violence that dates back to chattel slavery.
 And as a descendant of immigrants, she faces a country that is on the verge of succumbing to xenophobic paranoia.
 But from the pain of these struggles, she's crafted the perfect salve: her sixth album, Petite Afrique.
 The album's name is a reference to Harlem, where Somi planted her roots more than a decade ago.
-Harlem is a source of inspiration because the New York City neighborhood embodies both the links and fractures that exist between African-Americans and African immigrants living in America.
+Harlem is a source of inspiration because the New York City neighborhood embodies both the links and fractures that exist between African Americans and African immigrants living in America.
 Unfortunately, Harlem's unique black culture is one that is rapidly disappearing as gentrification takes hold of the city.

 On the new album, Somi's voice is powerful and soars like a modern day Nina Simone.
 But her lyrics also strike a chord.
 With blunt references to the Black Lives Matter movement and police brutality, the project is a perfect illustration of some of the biggest issues impacting black people today.
 In this frenzied and fearful political and social climate, Petite Afrique lends a breath of fresh air to those feeling under represented or misunderstood.